General & Membership

-Generally, licenses fall into 2 categories: EXCLUSIVE and NON-EXCLUSIVE
+Generally, licenses fall into two categories: Non-Exclusive and Exclusive.

 An Exclusive License grants to the licensee the sole right to use the intellectual property, and means that the licensor (You), may not use the same intellectual property or allow any others to use that same intellectual property.

 No. You don’t give up of your ownership rights whatsoever.
 You still own your video and all the rights to your video.

 What about the Music in the video?

 TheCGBros are strong anti-piracy advocates, and YouTube takes music copyright issues very seriously.
-Unless you made the music yourself, you’ll need to purchase a music license specifically for use on YouTube for any music you use in your video and provide this information when you upload your video.
+Unless you made the music yourself, you’ll need to obtain/purchase a music license specifically for use on YouTube for any music you use in your video and provide this information when you upload your video.

-Music licenses are sold depending on the music’s intended use.
-The music license required by YouTube and therefore TheCGBros, needs to be sub-licensable (able to be passed on), or a Creative Commons 4 license.
+Music licenses are usually purchased depending on the music’s intended use.
+The music license required by YouTube, and therefore TheCGBros, needs to be “sub-licensable” (able to be passed on), or a Creative Commons 4 license.